 Comstock Community Center: Residents who bring a shutoff notice to the center can receive once-a-year assistance of up to $50.
-They are located at Comstock Community Center, P.O.
-Box 34, Comstock, MI 49041.
-(269) 345-8556
+There is also a food banks and soup kitchen with groceries, hygiene supplies and other stuff.
+They are located at 6330 King Hwy, Kalamazoo, MI 49048

-The Salvation Army: The office is located at 1700 S. Burdick St., Kalamazoo, MI 49001, and they can provide energy bill help as well as they offer other programs.
-Get free food, clothing and holiday assistance as well.
+The Salvation Army: The office is located at 1700 S. Burdick St., Kalamazoo, MI 49001.
+They can provide energy bill help as well as they offer other assistance programs.
+Get free food, clothing and holiday assistance as well as other stuff.
+There are also free back to school supplies, and on site homeless shelter.
+Christmas toys for kids and motel vouchers for the homeless.
 In most cases, a referral from DHS is needed.

 The charity also has a thrift store (for clothing including school supplies), an emergency food pantry, and Pathways of Hope for long term advice.
+Or learn about free summer camp for kids or low cost transitional housing programs.
 Call (269) 344-6119, or read Salvation Army Kalamazoo County.

 Kalamazoo Deacons Conference: Qualified residents can receive anywhere from $75 to $100 for their bills every 18 to 24 months on a first-come, first-served basis.
 Visit the Kalamazoo Deacons Conference, 1010 N. Westnedge Ave., Kalamazoo, MI 49007 to apply or learn more.
 Phone number (269) 344-7333.